Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 When you have a blank Spira product, the datasync will create all needed releases in Spira, mapped to the corresponding Jira version.

-If you are syncing an existing product with releases in it to Jira, you should manually add the mapping information to Spira releases, to make sure you don't get duplicates being made.
+If you are syncing an existing product with releases in it to Jira, you should manually add the mapping information to Spira releases before turning the sync ON, to make sure you don't get duplicates being made.
 For each release/version that exists in both Spira and Jira at the time of starting the datasync for the first time:

 - Find the ID of the Jira version you want to map to a release in Spira
 - Go to the product in Spira